SvnFrs/pfm-v1/README.md

-# This  is my project to manage my expenses
+# This is my project to manage my expenses.

 for compiling the code, you need to have the cjson library installed on your machine. these are the commands to compile the code.